 Listing the best web design portfolios is not the same as listing the most famous web designers.
 Indeed, it’s a funny thing, but the more famous web designers get (through writing articles and books, speaking at conferences, running their own blogs and courses, creating tools, and setting up their own agencies), the less likely they are to feature a portfolio of work on their site at all.
 It just seems to get in the way of all the other stuff they have to promote.

 These 10 famous web designers, however, are all still willing to share some of work on their websites.
 Which is great news for the rest of us, who can only benefit by seeing the wonderful work these creatives (all at the top of their game) have put together.
+Next, check out our list of the best graphic design portfolios.

 01. Mike Kus